barionleg/ANTs_wiki/ANTs-version-information.md

 git log | head - n 1
 ```

 Of course, this will be incorrect if you've checked out a version other than the one you built.
-So it's good to do record this immediately before compiling.
+So it's good to record this immediately before compiling.

 Alternatively, if you have the full build directory, you can look in the file